On Truthful Constrained Heterogeneous Facility Location with Max-Variant Cost

-\paragraph{Other related work.} The seminal paper of \citet{procaccia09approximate} initiated the study of facility location problems under the prism of approximate mechanism design without money.
-Since then, a plethora of different versions have been studied in the literature making different assumptions, always aiming to design strategyproof mechanisms with an as low approximation ratio in terms of some social objective as possible.
+The seminal paper of \citet{procaccia09approximate} initiated the study of facility location problems under the prism of approximate mechanism design without money.
+Since their work, a plethora of different variants have been studied in the literature under various assumptions, always aiming to design strategyproof mechanisms with an as low approximation ratio as possible in terms of some social objective.
 Indicatively, different variants have been considered depending on the number of facilities to locate~\citep{Lu2010two-facility,fotakis2014two}, whether the facilities are desirable or obnoxious~\citep{cheng2013obnoxious}, whether the preferences of the agents are homogeneous or heterogeneous~\citep{feigenbaum2015hybrid,serafino2016,kanellopoulos2021discrete,deligkas2023limited,li2020constant,chen2020max}, and whether there are constraints about where the facilities can be placed~\citep{feldman2016voting,kanellopoulos2023,Xu2021minimum} in combination with min or sum individual costs.
 For a detailed exposition of the truthful facility location literature, we refer the interest reader to the survey of \citet{fl-survey}.